heywax123/center-corner-vector-angle/readme.markdown

 # center-corner-vector-angle

-return the angle between the center and each corner of a minimal polygon in `n` dimensions
+angle between the center and each corner of a regular minimal polygon in n dimensions

 # example